 Mount Popa: A Spiritual Burmese Hike

-Climbing Mount Popa Myanmar - Natural Form and History
+Climbing Mount Popa Myanmar - Height and Distance

 Visiting Myanmar is best in the short winter from November to January.